arup-group/gofer-examples/README.md

 # gofer-examples
-This repository contains examples to support the user of Oasys Gofer.
+This repository contains examples to support the user of Oasys Gofer including validation examples